 Mrs Beeton Says… by Eamonn O’Dwyer and Helen Watts (UK)

-A charming and vibrant musical examining the life and legacy of this extraordinary woman: a spirited journalist, a tireless entrepreneur and if not a perfect homemaker, then certainly a queen of organization.
-In a world where a woman could not vote, own a house, nor even ride a bicycle, Mrs. Beeton’s book gave the women of England something they desperately wanted: a bit of control.
+A charming and vibrant musical examining the life and legacy of this extraordinary woman: A spirited journalist, a tireless entrepreneur and if not a perfect homemaker, then certainly a queen of organization.
+In a world where a woman could not vote, own a house or even ride a bicycle, Mrs. Beeton’s book, which later became synonymous with culinary expertise and domestic bliss, gave the women of England something they desperately wanted: a bit of control.

 Nigel Slater’s Toast by Henry Filloux-Bennett and Nigel Slater (UK)